 Emil Fey, Heimwehr leader

-In 1927 in the small town of Schattendorf, on Austria's eastern border, Social Democrats were marching in a counter demonstration against a paramilitary group called the FrontKampfer Vereinigung.
+In 1927 in the small town of Schattendorf, on Austria's eastern border, Social Democrats were marching in a counter-demonstration against a paramilitary group called the FrontKampfer Vereinigung.
 A barman and his son shouted insults at the Social Democrats and the marchers threw stones and tried to break into his pub.
 From the pub a shotgun was fired, killing two marchers, a child and a pensioner.

 Six months later, the barman was tried and acquitted by a jury.
-In Vienna a crowd outraged by the verdict went on a rampage.
+In Vienna, a crowd outraged by the verdict went on a rampage.
 Workers with crowbars, wrenches and hammers shouted "Down with the justice of shame!"
 They marched to the university where rightist students had recently beaten up leftist and Jewish students.
 They shouted "Down with the murderers of workers!"
 The demonstrators then went to the parliament building and were joined by two thousand more demonstrators.
 About 25 mounted police rode headlong into the ranks slashing right and left with their sabers.
 The demonstrators dug up paving stones and threw rocks at the police.
-They stormed the parliament building and smashed their way into the Palace of Justice, ripped portraits, smashed furniture, tore up police records and set the place on fire.
+They stormed the parliament building and smashed their way into the Palace of Justice, ripped portraits, smashed furniture, tore up police records and set the place.

 Social Democratic Party leadership sent their armed men, the Schutzbund, to restrain the mob.
 The Schutzbund stood between the angry mob and the police.
 The mob spat upon Schutzbund leaders and dispersed, venting their bitterness on police stations in the outer districts.
 From the police stations came shots fired in self-defense.
 When it was all over, 4 policemen and 85 civilians were dead and 600 people wounded.
 The left had spent its energies uselessly.

-On the federal level, on December 7, 1929, a series of constitutional amendments increased the powers of Austria's president, including his right to issue emergency decrees.
-Parliamentary elections the following year gave the Christian Socialists 66 seats and the German Nationalists 19.
-The Heimwehr, which was describing itself as fascist, ran candidates and took 8 seats.
-The Social Democrats won 72, the most, but were outnumbered by the combined number of those hostile to them.
+Parliamentary elections in 1930 gave the Christian Social Party 66 seats and the German Nationalists 19.
+The Heimwehr ran candidates while describing itself as fascist and took 8 seats.
+The Social Democrats won 72, the most seats, but they were outnumbered by the combined number of those hostile to them.

 With the Great Depression, unemployment in Austria reached 25 percent.
 In May 1932 the Christian Social Party formed a government with Engelbert Dollfuss as chancellor.
 Dollfuss took steps to curtail anti-Semitism by outlawing discrimination against Jews in housing and jobs.
-He was said to be a conservative with democratic leanings.
-Dollfuss considered inviting the Social Democrats into a government with conservatives to address the country's economic and political problems.
-But Otto Bauer and colleagues feared that any efforts at cooperation with Dollfuss would endanger party unity.
+He has been described as a conservative with democratic leanings.
+He considered inviting the Social Democrats into a government with conservatives to address the country's economic and political problems.
+But the leader of the Social Democrats, Otto Bauer, and his colleagues feared that any efforts at cooperation with Dollfuss would endanger party unity.
 They preferred to stay out of government in order to avoid responsibility for the hard times.
 Bauer, moreover, openly displayed his disdain for Dollfuss.
-Culturally, Bauer had urban roots and sophistication, and he had a PhD in law from the University of Vienna.
+Culturally, Bauer had urban roots and sophistication, including a PhD in law from the University of Vienna.
 The rural origins of Dollfuss were obvious.
-Bauer often insulted and mocked him, and Dollfuss came to view the Social Democrats as implacable enemies.
+Bauer was supposed to be the champion of common people, but he often insulted and mocked Dollfuss, and Dollfuss began to view the Social Democrats as implacable enemies.

 In January 1933 Hitler came to power in Germany.
 Austria's small Nazi Party wanted the same kind of super-nationalist triumph in their country.
 They were encouraged but did not want to wait for success at the polls.
-They resorted to the politics of terror, planting bombs in places frequented by tourists in order to undermine Austria's largest industry: tourism.
+They resorted to the politics of terror, planting bombs in places frequented by tourists in order to undermine Austria's large tourist industry.
 Dollfuss responded by prohibiting the Nazis from wearing their brown shirts in public.
 The Nazis countered by parading shirtless and wearing silk hats.
 Dollfuss then banned the Nazi party entirely, which inspired Hitler to impose a visa fee on all Germans traveling to Austria, reducing Austria's income from tourism by 30 percent.

-In February 1933 railway workers went on strike.
+In February 1933 railway workers in Austria went on strike.
 The government sent the army against them and arrested strikers.
 In parliament the Social Democrats and their opponents were deadlocked in debate over this issue.
 There was a procedural crisis, and Chancellor Dollfuss refused to dissolve his government although he lacked a majority in parliament.
 The Social Democrat president of parliament, Karl Renner, responded with anger to the wrangling and resigned.
 So too did parliament's two vice presidents, putting parliament out of commission.
 Urged on by Mussolini, Dollfuss declared parliamentary government unworkable and suspended parliament indefinitely, and he began governing on the basis of a War Emergency Powers decree dating from 1917.

 Dollfuss wanted Austria to be a bulwark of Christian German culture against Nazism and communism.
 And he wanted to copy Mussolini's economics.
-In September 1933, Dollfuss announced plans to organize Austria constitutionally as a Catholic, ethnically German, corporatist state.
+In September 1933, he announced plans to organize Austria constitutionally as a Catholic, ethnically German, corporatist state.
 He said that Austrians wanted their government to be "based on new principles and ideals which in reality are very old ones for a Christian and German people."
-He announced the end of the "liberal capitalist order" and of "party rule."
+He announced the end of the "liberal capitalist order" and political party wrangling.
 There was to be only one political party.